 A major concern I have had and one which has motivated me to push forward with this online report has to do with the following:

 "WITHOUT A VISION, THE PEOPLE PERISH" (PROVERBS 29:18)

 One of the biggest dangers and most critical shortcomings in conservative Christian culture is...the muddling of prophetic issues.
 In other words, a vision of future things.
 That vision has been systematically removed.

 The typical Evangelical would argue there is nothing to really 'think' about.
 The rapture will take care of itself.
 Better to focus on the 'here and now' instead of some foggy, far off notions.
 Or so the rationale goes.

-It's not until the reality and the truth sinks in that we may be asked to stand for the faith during the most critical hours in human (in all) history...that the promise of the future and the promise of a heavenly home in the "New Jerusalem" becomes a vital spiritual 'lifeline'...something to cling to in the darkest hours.
+It's not until the reality and the truth sink in, which is that we may be asked to stand for the faith during the most critical hours in human (in all) history...that the promise of the future and the promise of a heavenly home in the "New Jerusalem" becomes a vital spiritual 'lifeline'...something to cling to in the darkest hours.

 There are so many people who mistakenly believe they have nothing to be concerned about because of a "PreTrib" rapture which will whisk them off to safety...and they therefore don't think about all those issues.
 Consequently, they have very little awareness about this upcoming "kingdom of God".